movementlabsxyz/MIP/MIP/mip-34/README.md

 **Local validation**.
 Since the block is deterministically calculated we say a block (and the associated new state) is _validated locally_ once the execution engine calculates it from the sequencer-batch.

 **L2-confirmation / L2-finality**.
-FFS aims to _confirm_ the validity of each produced block, in each round.
+FFS aims to _confirm_ the validity of each produced block, at every block.
 The validity judgement to be made is:
 > [!NOTE]
 > Given a block $B$ (predecessor), a sequencer-batch of transactions $txs$ and a successor block $B'$, is $B'$ the^[the MoveVM is deterministic and there can be only valid successor.] _correct_ successor of $B$ after executing the sequence of transactions $txs$?